 First off, below is a list of Veeam file extensions with an explanation for each.
 Overall, I used this list for studying for the VMCE exam.
 (Updated 1/17/2019)

 - VBK – this is a full backup file

 - (Quick note, I think VBR is a miss-print you may see on the web)

 - DEM – private and public encryption key – Enterprise manager

 - VSB – virtual synthetic backup (these are pointers to backup data blocks)

-- VLB – Also, this is a database log
+- VLB – A generic Veeam database log

 - DIT – active directory database file

 - MDF – Microsoft SharePoint content database file